Accreditation at SFU

 SFU is the first Canadian post-secondary research intensive university to be accredited.

 - Increase accountability - through regular external assessments of our adherence to best-practice standards.

 - Set clear benchmarks - Establish clearer benchmarks/standards for assessing educational goals and students’ learning experiences.

-- Enhance the value of an SFU degree.
+- Enhance the value of an SFU degree, locally and internationally.